mulberrysymbols/mulberry-symbols/README.md

 1. Update the RELEASE number in `scripts/mkzip.js`
 1. Commit and push everything so merged to master on GitHub
-1. `npm build` to build the zip
+1. Execute `npm run build` to build the zip
-1. Make a GitHub Release with Tag of `v<Release NUMER>`, adding release notes
+1. Make a GitHub Release with Tag of `v<RELEASE NUMBER>`, adding release notes
 1. Add the zip to the release
 1. Announce the release